Bogdan-Erik/rapidsearch/README.md

 Code formatting and validation are performed by `GTS`, which adheres to the `TypeScript style guide`, `formatter`, and `linter provided` by Google.
 It includes an automatic code fixer.
 This ensures that code uploaded to the Git repository is always error-free.
 We run tests using `Husky` before linting automatically.
 If any errors are detected, it prevents the push.

+# Deploying code to server (optional)

+To deploy the code, I utilize GitHub Actions, a workflow automation tool provided by GitHub.
+In this workflow, I integrate the API key provided by the current cloud provider (AWS, Azure, GCP) into GitHub Actions secrets.
+Subsequently, I configure the deployment steps using this API key.
+The process typically consists of the following stages:

+1. **Run Tests**

+2. **Code Quality Check**

+3. **Transpile from TS to JS**

+4. **Deployment**

+This approach ensures secure and automated code deployment, leveraging the capabilities of GitHub Actions while keeping the cloud provider's API keys safely stored as secrets.

 ## Use
 - for run tsc and program
   ```